Summer bloomers

 Edible Flowers

 The dahlias from Bloemoloog are grown 100% without chemicals or artificial fertilizers.
 As a result, the entire plant is edible.
 Enjoy the colorful flowers in a salad or use them to decorate a water jug.
 The bulbs have a root-like flavor, but also somewhat resemble radishes.
+Check out a page about cooking with dahlia tubers on Katja Staring's website here.

 Are They Dahlia Bulbs or Tubers?